joelouthan/Theologicus/src/pastorals/2-timothy3-1-12.md

 ### Refined by God: because you have been commanded by God, you don't get to act like the world

->Romans 6:1-4 (CSB) What should we say then?
+>Romans 6:1-4 What should we say then?
 Should we continue in sin so that grace may multiply?
 2 Absolutely not!
 How can we who died to sin still live in it?
 3 Or are you unaware that all of us who were baptized into Christ Jesus were baptized into his death?
 4 Therefore we were buried with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, so we too may walk in newness of life.

 Our affections are not for this world.
 The old will pass away.
 The new heavens and the new earth are coming.
 Our affections are for nothing on this world but rather on God.

->Romans 8:19-21 (CSB) For the creation eagerly waits with anticipation for God’s sons to be revealed.
+>Romans 8:19-21 For the creation eagerly waits with anticipation for God’s sons to be revealed.
 20 For the creation was subjected to futility—not willingly, but because of him who subjected it—in the hope 21 that the creation itself will also be set free from the bondage to decay into the glorious freedom of God’s children.

 We are not tied to this world.
 We are not of this world.
 We are here to preach the good news of the only God that sets the captives free.
 We were once in bondage in slavery--but because of Christ you can be set free from sin and into the freedom that belongs to the children of God.